 March 23, 1955: Here is a rare add for the MGM Records 45rpm “extended play” compilation record, “Look For The Silver Lining.”
 The record did not have a 12″ counterpart and featured only four songs.

 March 23, 1958: “Judy is that once-on-a-lifetime entertain – and this album proves it…” Here’s another ad for the Capitol Records “Judy” LP.
 The album was originally released on October 10, 1956.

 March 23, 1961: Louella Parsons reported that a “slim” Judy received applause from the cast and crew of Judgment at Nuremberg.
 Alo mention was the upcoming film adaptation of “The Lonely Stage,” which became I Could Go On Singing and the upcoming Carnegie Hall engagement.
 Of interest is Parsons’ claim that Judy told her she would be going to Monaco to attend Princess Grace’s (Grace Kelly) Little White Bed charity affair that August.
 That never happened.

 March 23, 1962: Here’s an unusual photo of Judy and Burt Lancaster “at a recent film gathering.”
 The two had recently starred in Judgment at Nuremberg and would soon appear in theaters co-starring in A Child Is Waiting.

-March 23, 1963: Judy and family enjoyed a nice vacation in the Carribean during which this snapshot was taken at a BBQ.
+March 23, 1963: Judy and family enjoyed a nice vacation in the Caribbean during which this snapshot was taken at a BBQ.

 March 23, 1969: Judy was in concert at The King Kroner Club in Malmo, Sweden.
 Judy’s husband, Mickey Deans, along with the concert promoter, Arne Stivell, and his Music Artists of Europe company, agreed to film this concert as part of a documentary to be titled “A Day In The Life Of Judy Garland.”